Post-Trump, Ukrainian leader will push Biden to gain US support | ExBulletin

 Post-Trump, Ukrainian leader will push Biden to gain US support

-WASHINGTON Ukrainian leader who found himself trapped in Donald Trump’s first impeachment comes to Washington to see a new US president, seeking increased military aid and support for his country’s candidacy to NATO membership.
+WASHINGTON The Ukrainian leader who found himself trapped in Donald Trump’s first impeachment travels to Washington on Wednesday to see a new US president, seeking increased military aid and support for his candidacy countries to NATO membership.

-The White House said Wednesday’s meeting between President Joe Biden and President Volodymyr Zelenskyy was aimed at showing support for Ukraine’s sovereignty in the face of Russia’s seizure of Crimea and support for armed separatists in the is of the country.
+The White House said the meeting between President Joe Biden and President Volodymyr Zelenskyy was aimed at showing support for Ukraine’s sovereignty in the face of Russia’s seizure of Crimea and support for armed separatists in the east. from the country.
 Biden also intends to encourage Zelenskyy’s anti-corruption efforts and reassure him that the United States will help protect Ukraine’s energy security.

-Ahead of the session, the Biden administration said it was committing up to $ 60 million in new military aid to Ukraine.
-The administration said in a notification to Congress that the aid was needed because of a significant increase in Russian military activity along its border and because of the mortar attacks, ceasefire violations. and other provocations.

 A d